R0B11N/ricci-flow-dashboard/README.md

 A sophisticated financial analysis platform leveraging differential geometry concepts, specifically Ricci curvature, to analyze stock market network dynamics and predict market behavior.

+### Abstract

+Imagine the stock market visualized as a flexible geometric surface (like a plastic sheet!) where each point represents a collection of stock prices, the shape of the surface tells us about market behavior, and curvature measures how this shape deviates from being flat.
+Consider the outputs in backend/market_visualizer/output to demonstrate how we model our stock market.

 ## Mathematical Foundation: Ricci Flow and Financial Networks

 ### Theoretical Background